-(2) Employed Part-Time Head(s) of households employed part-time in FY 2016 is 14.
-The number of heads of household employed part-time is not expected to change because of this activity.
-Heads of work-able households employed part-time is 22.
-Yes, the outcome meets and exceeds the benchmark for this metric.
+(4) Enrolled in Job Training Program Head(s) of households enrolled in a job training program in FY 2016 is 2.
+The number of heads of household enrolled in a jobtraining program is not expected to change as a result of this activity.
+Heads of work-able households enrolled in a job training program is 5.
+Yes, the outcome meets the benchmark for this metric.
 The outcome is believed to be the result of other MTW activities.
-Percentage of total workable households employed part-time in FY 2016 is 22%.
-The percentage of work-able households employed part-time is not expected to change because of this activity.
-Percentage of total workable households employed full-time is 17%.
+Percentage of total workable households enrolled in a job training program in FY 2016 is 3%.
+The percentage of work-able households enrolled in a jobtraining program is not expected to change as a result of this activity.
+Percentage of total workable households enrolled in a job training program is 2%.
 No, the outcome does not meet the benchmark for this metric.
-(3) Enrolled in an Educational Program Head(s) of households enrolled in an educational program in FY 2016 is 8.
-The number of heads of household enrolled in an educational program is not expected to change because of this activity.
-Heads of work-able households enrolled in an educational program is 10.
+(5) Unemployed Head(s) of households unemployed prior to implementation of the activity is 45.
+The number of unemployed minimum rent heads of household is expected to be no more than 90% of all minimum rent heads of household.
+Heads of work-able households unemployed is 196 (81%).
 Yes, the outcome meets the benchmark for this metric.
-The outcome is believed to be the result of other MTW activities.
-Percentage of total workable households enrolled in an educational program in FY 2016 is 12%.
-The percentage of work-able households enrolled in an educational program is not expected to change because of this activity.
-Percentage of total workable households enrolled in an educational is 8%.
-No, the outcome does not meet the benchmark for this metric.
+Percentage of total workable households unemployed prior to implementation of the activity is 69% The percentage of work-able unemployed minimum rent households is expected to be no more than 90% of all work-able minimum rent heads of household.
+Percentage of total work- able households unemployed is 81% Yes, the outcome meet the benchmark for this metric.